Councilmember, At-Large [email protected]

 Sam originally started in Councilmember Silverman’s office in 2015 as a legislative staffer, and became Chief of Staff in 2019.
 Before coming to the Council, he worked at several nonprofits on federal budget and transparency policy.
 In his downtime, Sam likes to read, compete in crossword puzzle tournaments, and tweet about complex budgetary issues.
 He lives in Ward 6 with his wife, young daughter, and their two cats.

-Contact for: Meeting requests for Councilmember Silverman and general Committee inquiries
+Contact for: Meeting & invitation requests for Councilmember Silverman and constituent needs

-Charnisa is a DC Native that lives and grew up in Ward 4.
-She keeps everything in the office running smoothly by managing the Councilmember’s schedule, assisting with community events and constituent services, and supporting the Committee on Labor and Workforce Development.
-She staffs the front of the office, and is the first person you will meet when you come in to see us.
+Charnisa is a DC Native who lives and grew up in Ward 4.
+She keeps everything in the office running smoothly by managing the Councilmember’s schedule, assisting with community events and constituent services.
 Charnisa has worked with the DC Council for several years, previously serving as Scheduler for former Councilmember David Catania.

 Constituent Services Director [email protected]